balannarcis96/skylake-config/README.md

 # Skylake Config library

-A fluent‐builder JSON configuration library
+A fluent‐builder JSON library for loading and validating configuration

 # Design points
 - Main goal is at the end of the load and validation the user will have a POD filled with